kpadron/doh-forwarder/README.md

 The program can be configured with command line options to support a listening address and any non-standard ports.

 This program is meant to be single-threaded and is based on the python standard library module **asyncio**.
-Asynchronous HTTP requests are made over encrypted connections to upstream servers via required library **aiohttp**.
+Asynchronous HTTP requests are made over encrypted connections to upstream servers via required library **httpx**.
 This allows for extra performance when many requests are received at once.
 If TCP resolving is enabled extra threads may be spawned to accept connections on the listening socket.
 Please note that this program was originally configured for operation with Cloudflare's public DNS servers and as such may contain specifics to that resolver.